subsoap/deffx/README.md

 # DefFX
 A collection of useful shader effects made ready to be used with the Defold game engine

-The purpose of this shader collection is for each to be generally useful and efficient.
+The purpose of this shader collection is for each to be generally useful, efficient, and to work on Open GL ES 2.0.
 If you've made a shader which you think would be useful to others please consider contributing it via a pull request.
 If you can improve an existing shader to add useful features or increase performance please submit your changes!

 ## Installation
 You can use DefFX in your own project by adding this project as a [Defold library dependency](http://www.defold.com/manuals/libraries/).
 Open your game.project file and in the dependencies field under project add: